About IT Governance Ltd

 Directors and Partners

-Alan Calder - CEO of IT Governance
+Alan Calder - Founder and Executive Chairman of IT Governance

 Alan is the author of "IT Governance - a Manager's Guide" and a founder director of IT Governance Ltd. Before that, he was CEO of Wide Learning, a supplier of e-learning, of Focus Central London and, before that, of Business Link London City Partners (BLLCP).
 He was also a member of the DTI's Information Age Competitiveness Working Group.